Crypto Futures

 class CryptoFutureAlgorithm(QCAlgorithm): def initialize(self) -> None: self.set_start_date(2020, 4, 1) self.set_end_date(2024, 10, 1) # Set brokerage and account type to match your brokerage environment for accurate fee and margin behavior. self.set_brokerage_model(BrokerageName.BINANCE, AccountType.MARGIN) # In the Binance brokerage, you can't trade with USD. # Set the account currency as USDT and add the starting cash. self.set_account_currency("USDT", 1000000) # Subscribe to the BTCUSDT perpetual Future contract. btcusdt = self.add_crypto_future("BTCUSDT") self._symbol = btcusdt.symbol # Save the lot size to avoid order errors. self._lot_size = btcusdt.symbol_properties.lot_size # Set the starting BTC balance to 10. btcusdt.base_currency.set_amount(10) # Create a member to track the current day. self._day = -1 def on_data(self, slice: Slice) -> None: # Only place orders when the market is open since market on open orders aren't supported. if not self.portfolio.invested and self.is_market_open(self._symbol): # Open a long position in the perpetual Crypto Future. self.market_order(self._symbol, 10) # Only run the following logic once per day. if self._day == self.time.day: return # Get the current margin interest rate. interest_rate = slice.margin_interest_rates.get(self._symbol) if not interest_rate: return # Calculate the funding payment. holding = self.portfolio[self._symbol] position_value = holding.get_quantity_value(holding.quantity).amount interest_rate = slice.margin_interest_rates[self._symbol].interest_rate funding = interest_rate * position_value / holding.security.price # Increase/decrease the position size based on the funding payment. quantity = -funding // self._lot_size * self._lot_size if quantity: self.market_order(self._symbol, quantity) # Plot the portfolio state. self.plot("CashBook", "USDT", self.portfolio.cash_book['USDT'].amount) self.plot("CashBook", "BTC", self.portfolio.cash_book['BTC'].amount) self.plot("Quantity", "BTCUSDT", self.portfolio[self._symbol].quantity) self._day = self.time.day

-Long-short arbitrage involves simultaneously trading BTCUSD in the spot market and BTCUSD futures with the same size.
-If the spot price exceed the front-month future price by a threshold, we short the spot and buy the future, assuming their discrepancies will be wiped out within a short period due to market efficiency.
-Vice versa for the other way around.
-Positions will be closed after the price gap bounced back.
+Long-short arbitrage involves simultaneously trading BTCUSDT in the spot market and BTCUSDT Futures with the same size.
+The following algorithm monitors the spread between these markets.
+If the spot price exceeds the front-month Future price by a threshold, it shorts the spot market and buys the Future contract (and vice vera for the other way around), assuming their discrepancies will be wiped out within a short period due to market efficiency.
+It closes the positions after the spread inverts.